Celtics Are Latest Team to Express Trade Interest in Kevin Durant

 2. Phoenix Suns

-Phoenix was team that Las Vegas oddsmakers posited as the favorite to win the KD sweepstakes as his trade demands first circulated in early July.
+Phoenix was the team that Las Vegas oddsmakers posited as the favorite to win the KD sweepstakes when his trade demands first circulated in early July.
 Pair Durant up with Chris Paul and Devin Booker -- who would say no?

 3. Toronto Raptors